-The Honda Accord vs Nissan Altima
+2021 Honda Accord vs Nissan Altima

 Accord vs Altima Engine Specs & Performance

-The Nissan Altima comes outfitted with a 2.5-liter 4-cylinder engine, but it falls a little short in comparison by producing 188 horsepower and 180 lb-ft of torque.
-Each engine comes paired with respective continuously variable transmissions, which provide smoother accelerations and direct gear transitions that aid the vehicle’s efficiencies.
+The Nissan Altima comes outfitted with a 2.5-liter 4-cylinder engine and Xtronic CVT®, but it falls a little short in comparison by producing 188 horsepower and 180 lb-ft of torque.
+Each engine comes paired with respective continuously variable transmissions.
+These provide smoother accelerations and direct gear transitions that aid the vehicle’s efficiencies.

-Entertainment & Technology Features
+Honda vs Nissan: Entertainment & Technology Features

 Driver-Assistance Safety Features

-They work by using exterior-mounted sensors that can measure speed and distance, so when a collision is likely, they’ll trigger the correct systems and provide warnings and slight braking pressure to give you a chance to react.
+They work by using exterior-mounted sensors that can measure speed and distance.
+When a collision is detected, they’ll trigger the correct systems and provide warnings and slight braking pressure to give you a chance to react.

-The Accord comes with Honda Sensing®, which is a suite of features that includes Forward Collision Warning, Collision Mitigation Braking System™, Lane Keeping Assist System, Road Departure Mitigation System, Traffic Sign Recognition, and Adaptive Cruise Control with Low-Speed Follow.
+The Accord comes with Honda Sensing®, a suite of features that includes Forward Collision Warning, Collision Mitigation Braking System™, Lane Keeping Assist System, Road Departure Mitigation System, Traffic Sign Recognition, and Adaptive Cruise Control with Low-Speed Follow.

 The Nissan Altima comes standard with Intelligent Forward Collision Warning and Automatic Emergency Braking.
-While it does offer additional features similar to the Accord—those features are only available after a few upgrades.
+While it does offer additional features similar to the Accord, those features are only available after a few upgrades.

 Decide on the Honda Accord vs Nissan Altima

-By having read our Accord vs. Altima comparison, you’re well aware of what these vehicles offer and more importantly—how they differ.
+Having read our Accord vs. Altima comparison, you’re well aware of what these vehicles offer and, more importantly, how they differ.
 However, while you’ve got a sense of the Honda Accord and its notable advantages over the Nissan Altima, you can still benefit from learning even more.